luciousmc/frontend_practice/guides/getting-started.md

 Getting Started
 --

+To get started, you'll be creating a fork of the `Learning-Fuze/senior-front-end-lessons` repository and cloning your fork to your local machine.

 ### Fork the Repository on GitHub

 Visit the [`Learning-Fuze/senior-front-end-lessons`](github.com/Learning-Fuze/senior-front-end-lessons) GitHub repository and click the **Fork** button.
 GitHub will create a copy of the repository under your own account.